Brooke Sweat

 Brooke Sweat (born Brooke Youngquist; March 27, 1986) is an American professional beach volleyball player, specializing as a defender.
 She started her career in 2007 with the AVP tours.
 Sweat had her best ever international (FIVB) finish with her then-partner Jennifer Fopma, when they placed third at the 2013 Berlin Grand Slam.

-Personal
+Early life

-Sweat graduated from Florida Gulf Coast University.
-She is married to fellow AVP player, Nicholas Sweat.
+Sweat played volleyball for Florida Gulf Coast University.
+She set the all-time school record with over 1,000 kills.

-Professional career
+Career

 Rio de Janeiro 2016

-She qualified for the 2016 Olympics in Rio with partner Lauren Fendrick.
-The pair played in Pool-A against Poland's Brzostek/Kolosinska (1-2), Brazil's Larissa/Talita (0-2), and Russia's Birlova/Ukolova (1-2), finishing in last place (0-3).
+Sweat qualified for the 2016 Summer Olympics in Rio de Janeiro, Brazil with partner Lauren Fendrick.
+The pair played in Pool-A against Poland's Brzostek/Kolosinska (1–2), Brazil's Larissa/Talita (0–2), and Russia's Birlova/Ukolova (1–2), finishing in last place (0–3).

+Personal life

+Sweat is married to fellow AVP player, Nicholas Sweat.